 Match Tree Tags to values in a Custom field: If you want to use a custom field value to show matching scripts, enter the Zendesk custom field identifier here.
 The field name can be found using the Integration Setup Info link that first appears in the sidebar when you install the app.

 Zingtree API key: Each organization in Zingtree has an API key, which is used to match scripts.
 If you’re using one of the tag matching options, this is required.
-Your API key can be found at zingtree.com under Help, API.
+Your API key can be found at zingtree.com under Resources, API.

 Enabling Automatic Script Selection